El Gouna Travel Guide: Egypt's Planned Lagoon Resort Town

 Nearby

-Hurghada is 25km south — useful for a larger selection of restaurants, a more varied dive operator market, and access to the Giftun Islands boat trips.
-The airport is also there.
+Hurghada is 25km south — useful for a larger selection of restaurants, a more varied dive operator market, access to the Giftun Islands boat trips, and the international airport.
+The journey by taxi takes approximately 30–40 minutes and costs around EGP 150–200.

 Upcoming Events in El Gouna